Homemade Potato Dumplings (Kartoffelknödel) Recipe

-Homemade dumplings are easy to make, and few side dishes or main entrées say comfort any louder than potato dumplings made from scratch.
+Homemade potato dumplings are easy to make, and few side dishes or main entrées say comfort any louder than delicious potato dumplings made from scratch.
 We love serving these with almost any meat dish like our simple Swiss steak, classic beef bourguignon, or braised beef.

-There are many different types of dumplings recipes, and these potato dumplings are similar to what you would expect with a chicken and dumplings dish.
+There are many different types of dumplings recipes, and this simple recipe is similar to what you would expect with a chicken and dumplings dish.
 This version is less floury and more potato-forward than those types of dumplings.

 - Russet Potatoes